 Tutorial: Create a Sine with Nodes in Maya

 Wow!
-It’s been more than a year since my last post here… Time flies, huh? 😕 Anyway, I’ve gotten a lot of questions about the procedural ribbon from my rigging reel, and I promised I’d do a tutorial on that, I’ll try to get that done next week or so 🙂
+It’s been more than a year since my last post here… Time flies 😕 Anyway, I’ve gotten a lot of questions about the procedural ribbon from my rigging reel, and I promised I’d do a tutorial on that, I’ll try to get that done next week or so 🙂

 This however, is actually the thing that got me started on the procedural ribbon in the first place.
 My first thought was to start with getting the sine-function to work with nodes, and then work my way from there.
-The ribbon turned out totally different from this tutorial though, but I thought this still could be a useful technique to share.
+The ribbon turned out totally different from this tutorial though, but I thought this could still be a useful technique to share.

 First off, there’s several tutorials out there on how to create a sine-function in Maya, but I’ve never seen anyone do them with nodes.
 The main reason you would want to do things with nodes instead of using expressions is that expressions doesn’t always evaluate when you want them to, some times you have to scrub the timeline or playback the scene to force an evaluation of the expression.
 That can be really cumbersome if you need to adjust attributes that affects the result of the expression without seeing the changes instantly.
 Also, nodes evaluate way faster than expressions 🙂

 Even if you know how a sine works, there’s still something to take out of doing it this way in Maya.
-Instead of dealing with just the math to get this to work (which you do with expressions), you’re dealing with a more practical setup, which can be easily modified to behave however you want it to.
+Instead of dealing with just the math to get this to work (which you do with expressions), you’re dealing with a more practical setup, which easily can be modified to behave however you want it to.
 So as long as you know the “pattern” of the mathematical function, let your rigging brain take over and do a practical setup in Maya that lets you extract the behaviour of the function.